Rowno/medic/README.md

 Path:
     Path to a file containing a list of URLs.
 Each URL must be on a separate line and lines not starting with http:// or https:// are ignored.
+    This parameter is optional if the URLs are being piped.

 Options:
     -c, --compare   Path to a previous results file to compare against.